JulienFr/spl-java/README.md

 The compilation is driven by Apache Ant, the target `agent` will build the Java agent with the framework that you can attach to your application.

+When compiling, set the javacc property of the build.properties to the right path value of your javac compiler.

 Executing target `test` will run the provided unit tests, the generated report is in `out/test-results/html/index.html`.